-Note: Do not use banking.
-FSR <7:5> are unimplemented and read as '1's.
+Note: The 10F220 and 10F222 do not use banking.
+FSR<7:5> are unimplemented and read as '1's.

 FIGURE 4-6: DIRECT/INDIRECT ADDRESSING

 5.0 I/O PORT

 As with any other register, the I/O register(s) can be written and read under program control.
 However, read instructions (e.g., MOVF GPIO, W) always read the I/O pins independent of the pin's Input/Output modes.
 On Reset, all I/O ports are defined as input (inputs are at high-impedance) since the I/O control registers are all set.